sam-maverick/enhanced-messageme/README.md

 *NOTE: From our experience, by looking at the [Wireshark](https://www.wireshark.org/) traces, create_ap intercepts DNS requests and uses /etc/resolv.conf to forward those requests to external DNS servers.
 This is not shown in netstat; we suppose that create_ap intercepts the traffic to the virtual interface at the low level.
 This is also undocumented.
 To avoid this behavior, use the suggested ETC_HOSTS, NO_DNS and NO_DNSMASQ parameters.
 With those parameters configured as we suggest, DNS requests are captured by the dnsmasq service.*

-Note that the virtual interface ap0 is created, which links to the wlan0 physical interface.
-Assign an IP address to ap0, within a new subnet (we used 192.168.12.1/24 in our environment).

-To start the Access Point, run:
+To start the access point, run:

 ```
 systemctl start create_ap